RomainFallet/nas-raspberry-nextcloud/README.md

 In France, the ISP called "[Free](https://free.fr/assistance/54.html)" matches these requirements.

+## Domain name registrar requirements

+In order to host your emails at home, you'll need a domain name that you can buy from a domain name registrar.
+Your domain name registrar needs to match some requirements:

+* Your registrar must offer you to host your DNS zone
+* Your registrar must allow you to set up NS, A, AAAA, SPF, TXT, DKIM, TLSA, SSHFP, SRV, and DMARC records in your DNS zone
+* Your registrar must allow you to set up external DNS

+The registrar called "[OVH](https://www.ovh.com/fr/order/domain/)" matches these requirements.

+*Note: prefer a domain name that will be dedicated to this usage (do not use it for other things like web hosting).
+This is better to control your sender reputation that will prevent your emails from being flagged as SPAM.*

 ## Hardware requirements

 * 1 × [Raspberry Pie 4 (4 GB RAM)](https://www.kubii.fr/les-cartes-raspberry-pi/2772-nouveau-raspberry-pi-4-modele-b-4gb-kubii-0765756931182.html)